ggoucher/Data_Portfolio/README.md

 ## A Data Science Portfolio by Gerard Goucher

-I am a Junior at Bowdoin College interested in the field of data science.
+I am a Junior at Bowdoin College interested in the field of data science and software engineering.
 This repository contains the two projects that I have completed thus far, and I am actively working to complete more.

 ### Projects